SCE-Development/Clark/README.md

 ## Execution
 #### On Linux
   To run the server on Linux command line, you can use *node server.js* in the project's root directory.
 It runs the webserver on port 8080 by default.
+The server also checks that your MongoDB server is online before running, else it throws an error and fails startup.
+Make sure you have started your MongoDB server _**before**_ running server.js

 ---